 Elmet Farmhouse is a Grade II Listed 18th century building dating from c.1728.
 The original owner would have been a yeoman clothier, who earned his living partly from farming and partly from textiles.
 Woollen cloth, known as kersey, would have been hand-woven on looms in the farmhouse.
-Oats may have been grown in the surrounding fields and cattle and sheep would have been reared .
+Cattle and sheep would have been reared and hay and oats would have been grown in the surrounding fields.

 Wherever possible existing materials were reused, adding to the building’s mellow charm.
-A handsome new hearth was created from a massive stone flag excavated from the dairy floor, for example, while the pretty cottage garden at the front of the farmhouse incorporates bricks, stones and tiles salvaged during the renovation.
-Here you can sit on a bench and soak up the sun, while admiring the spectacular view.
-Or curl up indoors on a window seat or in front of the wood-burning stove.
+A handsome new hearth was created from a massive stone flag excavated from the dairy floor, for example, while the cottage garden at the front of the farmhouse incorporates bricks, stones and tiles salvaged during the renovation.